Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 ## Configuring OpenID Connect in Azure

-1. Continue to use Bash in the same Cloud Shell to create an Azure AD application using these commands.
+1. Continue to use Bash in the same Cloud Shell to create an Microsoft Entra ID application using these commands.
 This is used to deploy the IaC to your Azure Subscription.
 Make a note of the appId value that is shown by the last step, you will use this value in later steps.

    ```bash
    uniqueAppName=$(head /dev/urandom | tr -dc A-Za-z0-9 | head -c10 ; echo '')